cultureteamco/website/faq.md

 {{>column-start}}

+######Because every team is different, they all have different questions.
+A one-to-one chat is the best way to answer yours.
 #### Here are some of the questions that seem to be universal:

 * What size groups can you cater to?